wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 **How long it took to complete**
 **And explain how it has improved the area where you live.**

-One recent development that has significantly improved the area where I live is the construction of a new public park.
-This park, which is located in the heart of my neighborhood, was created by repurposing an underutilized lot that had been vacant for many years.
+One recent development that has significantly improved the area where I live is the **construction of a new public park.** This park, which is located in the heart of my neighborhood, was created by **repurposing an underutilized lot** that had been vacant for many years.

-Before this development, the lot was an eyesore in the community, and many residents avoided it due to safety concerns.
-However, the new park has transformed this space into a vibrant and welcoming public gathering place.
-It features lush greenery, walking paths, a playground, and a small stage for performances and community events.
+Before this development, the lot was an **eyesore** in the community, and many residents avoided it **due to safety concerns**.
+However, the new park has transformed this space into **a vibrant and welcoming public gathering place**.
+It features **lush greenery**, walking paths, a playground, and a small stage for performances and community events.

-The construction of this park took approximately two years to complete, but the result was well worth the wait.
-The park has become a hub of community activity and has brought people from all walks of life together.
+The construction of this park took approximately two years to complete, but the **result was well worth the wait**.
+The park has become **a hub of community activity** and has **brought people from all walks of life together**.
 Families come to enjoy picnics and playtime with their children, while young adults use the space for outdoor fitness activities or socializing with friends.

 The park has also had a positive impact on the surrounding neighborhood.
-Property values have increased, and local businesses have seen an uptick in foot traffic.
-Additionally, the park has helped to build a sense of community pride and ownership, as residents come together to keep the space clean and well-maintained.
+Property values have increased, and **local businesses have seen an uptick in foot traffic**.
+Additionally, the park has helped to **build a sense of community pride and ownership**, as residents come together to keep the space clean and well-maintained.

 Overall, the construction of this new public park has been a transformative development for the area where I live.
 It has repurposed an underutilized space into a beautiful and useful public gathering place, bringing together residents of all ages and backgrounds.
 I am grateful for this new addition to our community, and I believe it will continue to be a source of joy and connection for years to come.